The SETI Institute’s Artist in Residence Program Charter

 The SETI Institute's Artist in Residence Program

 The mission of The SETI Institute is to explore, understand and explain the origin, nature and prevalence of life in the universe.
-The Artist in Residence Program facilitates cross-disciplinary artistic expression in order to further research these same goals - fostering an exchange of ideas between artists and scientists such that these disciplines may influence each other through personal interaction and the shared adoption of new technologies.
-We encourage contemporary artistic processes that allow us all to experience life on this planet and beyond in new ways.
+The Artist in Residence Program facilitates cross-disciplinary artistic expression in order to research these same goals - fostering an exchange of ideas between artists and scientists such that these disciplines influence each other through personal interaction and the shared adoption of new ideas and technologies.
+We encourage contemporary artistic practices that allow us all to experience life on this planet and beyond in new ways.

 AIR Program Benefits

 The SETI Institute is located in the heart of Silicon Valley.
 We have strong relationships with NASA Ames Research Center, ZERO1, Montalvo Arts Center, NUMU / New Museum Los Gatos, Stanford’s CCRMA / Center for Computer Research in Music and Acoustics, California Academy of Sciences, the Exploratorium, The Long Now Foundation, JPL / Jet Propulsion Laboratory, USC / the University of Southern California, National Science Foundation, Department of Energy, Google, TED, Computer History Museum, and scientific institutions around the world.

 The SETI Institute provides strong affiliations to enable artists working with science access to individuals and facilities they might not otherwise engage.
 AIR program outreach includes public colloquia at the Institute, exhibitions, performances, talks at cultural institutions and artist led field trips.
 This initiative is extended through web based media of all kinds.
 The SETI Institute currently has over one million followers through Facebook and Twitter.